BB23-ZA/BB23-ZA/README.md

 - 👋 Hi, I’m Bryan, @BB23-ZA.
 - 👀 I’m interested in all fields of software development.
-- 🌱 I’m currently learning: Python, C#, Ethical hacking, SQL, Web development.
+- 🌱 I’m currently learning: Python, C#, Linux, Ethical hacking, SQL and web development.
 - 📫 You can reach me on email: BryanHBBowler@Gmail.com

 <!---